History of the Australian Capital Territory: Self-government

 The initial years of self-government were difficult and unstable.
 A majority of ACT residents had opposed self-government and had it imposed upon them by the federal parliament, and at the first election, 4 of the 17 seats were won by anti-self-government single-issue parties due to a protest vote by disgruntled territorians, and a total of 8 were won by minor parties and independents.
 Follett and Labor won only four seats and had to form a minority government, as seven groups were represented in total.
 Some of the anti-self-government representatives sought to disrupt the territory's legislature from the inside, and a no-confidence motion toppled Labor after only seven months.
 Trevor Kaine and the Liberals ruled for 18 months before being deposed, and Follett's Labor returned, the third government in 25 months.
 In 1992, Labor won eight seats, and the minor parties and independents won only three.
 Stability increased, and in 1995, Kate Carnell became the first elected Liberal chief minister.
 In 1998 Carnell became the first chief minister to be re-elected.
 She was regarded as a proactive leader but resigned in 2000 after two independents who had supported her minority government withdrew their support.
 At the time, she had been embroiled in controversy over the funding of the Canberra Stadium and an accidental fatality caused by the Royal Canberra Hospital implosion.
-Labor have won the three elections since 2001, and in 2004 formed the first majority government in the territory, but after the 2008 election were forced into minority government with the Greens.
+Labor have won the six elections since 2001, and in 2004 formed the first majority government in the territory, but after the 2008 election were forced into minority government with the Greens, followed by a coalition government with the Greens after the 2012 election.
+The 2024 election returned Labor to sole minority government, with a confidence and supply agreement reached between the two parties.

 In 2006, the majority Labor government made sweeping changes to the education system, shutting down 23 schools across the territory.
 These were made in the face of sustained public opposition, and since then, there have been campaigns from opposition parties and the community to re-open some of them.
 This included the 2008 election, where it was a major topic.

 Since the 1993 creation of the National Native Title Tribunal, there have been four separate claims to Native Title lodged over alienated lands in the ACT by representatives of the Ngunnawal communities, in 1996, 1997, 1998 and 2002.
 The first two of these were discontinued after reaching a Federal Court hearing, and the third was rejected as not meeting applicable provisions.
 The fourth claim was dismissed.